Home Office Build

 If you’re reading this then chances are you’re wondering two things: (1) whether the Dunster House garden office buildings are any good and (2) whether you would be capable of building one.

 I have only a limited frame of reference but I can say that this whole project has turned out considerably better than I ever expected, and everyone who sees it comments on how nice it is.
 It really is a nice place to be.
 I liked the design of the Helena building and thought the porch gave it some extra interesting detail, but would possibly go for the ‘Titania’ instead as really if you’re doing this the main objective is internal floorspace.
+I also probably wouldn’t go for that full width desk at one end, it’s not a very efficient use of space.

 For the mostpart, I cannot fault the DH building.
 It’s very solid and any of my fears about it leaking or the roof ripping off at the first sign of any weather have not (yet) come to pass.